gschmutz/twitter-streaming-demo/README.md

 ## Moving Data from Kafka to S3 compliant Object Storage

-In the 2nd step, we will be using StreamSets Data Collector to consume the data we have previously written to the Kafka topic and store it in minIO Object Storage (which is S3 compliant).
+In the 2nd step, we will be using [StreamSets Data Collector](https://streamsets.com/products/dataops-platform/data-collector/) to consume the data we have previously written to the Kafka topic and store it in minIO Object Storage (which is S3 compliant).

 ![Alt Image Text](./images/use-case-step2.png "Use Case Step 2")

 Navigate to <http://dataplatform:18630> to open StreamSets and create a new pipeline.

-Add a `Kafka Consumer` orgin and a `Amazon S3` destination.
+Add a `Kafka Consumer` origin and a `Amazon S3` destination.

 For the `Kafka Consumer` configure these properties: